shapeshed/shapeshed.com/content/posts/moving_on_from_the_disability_discrimination_act.md

-{
-  "title": "Moving On From The Disability Discrimination Act", "date": "2006-07-19T00:00:00+01:00",
++++
+date = "2006-07-19T00:00:00+01:00"
-  "description": "An article entitled e-Government, public services and older people by David Sinclair, Senior Policy Manager at Help the Aged outlines how the web continues to fail older people.
-Not just confined to the Public Sector this raises questions about exisiting legislation in the UK to deal with inaccessible websites.", "tags": [
+description = "An article entitled e-Government, public services and older people by David Sinclair, Senior Policy Manager at Help the Aged outlines how the web continues to fail older people.
+Not just confined to the Public Sector this raises questions about exisiting legislation in the UK to deal with inaccessible websites." tags = ["Accessibility"] title = "Moving On From The Disability Discrimination Act"

-    "Accessibility"
-  ]
-}
++++

 In a recent article [e-Government, public services and older people][1] by David Sinclair, Senior Policy Manager at Help the Aged writes: